junk-shop/combo-maker/README.md

       sudo nano /etc/rc.local
       ```

-  2. Add the commands to run the scripts at startup:
+  2. Add the following lines to the end of the file, before `exit 0`:

       ```
-      add the commands here
-      this line too
+      sudo python3 /home/pi/pi-zero-w/epaper/PPT.py &
+      sudo python3 /home/pi/pi-zero-w/webapp/app.py &
       ```
+      TODO: EXPLAIN HOW THIS WORKS AND WHAT THE &s DO

 </details>